 We also explained how last year’s Ridgecrest, CA earthquake tripled the likelihood of a large rumbler on the San Andreas Fault, which is just 35 miles away from downtown Los Angeles.
-Today we’d like to remind all our clients and friends of the importance of having emergency kits, especially an accessible earthquake kit – it can save lives!
+Today we’d like to remind all our clients and friends of the importance of having a basic earthquake emergency kit – it can save lives!

 It is up to every one of us to put together such a supply kit, store it in an air-tight plastic bin or bag, and place it in an area where it is easy to grab during an emergency.
 Here’s what should be in such a bag, at a minimum:

 - A gallon of water per day, per person, for a minimum of three days.

 - A three-day supply of non-perishable food for you and your pets (think cans and a can opener!)

 - A robust first-aid kit, along with your medications (including pain relievers, antidiarrheals, antacids, etc.)

 - A flashlight with extra batteries, a hand-cranked radio, and extra batteries for your cell phone.

 - Extra pair of glasses / contact lenses, with lens solution.